At Drawing Down the Moon, we’ve discovered something surprising: despite what’s going on, this is actually a pretty good time to date.

 Then all you need to do is be resourceful—and what better place to start than our 5 best ways to spice up your Zoom dating?!

 1. Dating Cards from The School of Life

-These tremendous cards are the perfect ice breaker !
-Designed to foster intimacy, empathy and to encourage depth in any dating relationship, they are a superb way of connecting with a potential partner.
-Encouraging you to explore feelings, history, and opening up the ability to share with one another.
-Questions include “Describe your first kiss?”, “How might you entertain a five-year-old child that a friend left you with for an hour or two?” the cards are separated into easy, medium and hard.
-If the person you are on a date with does not have a set of cards you can select one from the pack, and without looking at it first, hold it up to the screen for them to read it to you.
+These tremendous cards are the perfect icebreaker.
+Designed to foster intimacy and empathy while encouraging deep and sincere conversation, the Dating Cards are a superb way to connect with a potential partner.
+Describe your first kiss.
+How might you entertain a five-year-old who a friend left with you for an hour or two?
+The cards are separated into Easy, Medium, and Hard.
+If your date doesn’t have their own deck, you can select one without looking and hold it to the camera for them to read out for you.

 2. Dating In Paris, Rome, or even the Kalahari…

 Zoom dating has opened up the possibility of not only dating someone based anywhere in the world, but also of dating anywhere in the world… (Kind of.)
 With Zoom, you can upload any photo or video as a backdrop—no need for a green screen!
 So what if it occasionally glitches?
 Your date doesn’t actually think you’re currently bathing on a beach in the Caribbean!
 It still looks pretty good, and adds some quirky fun into the mix.

 Some of our clients have enjoyed second or third dates where both agreed on a shared backdrop in advance—then both cooked a meal according to the destination!
 They’ve also played music from that country, taken turns selecting songs, and discussed why they like (or dislike!) each piece.
 If you drink, you could even pick a lovely wine from the region.

 3. Attending an Opera or a Ballet together